sharovatov/teamlead/articles/github-effect_en.md

 ## Formulate thoughts better

-Writing articles and giving talks is the best way of training of how I formulate postulates and arguments.
+Writing articles and giving talks seems to be the best way to train how I formulate postulates and arguments.

-The process improves logical and rational thinking and in high challenge / low threat environment improves cognitive and analytical skills too.
+The process improves logical and rational thinking, and in a high challenge / low threat environment improves cognitive and analytical skills.

 High challenge / low threat model is described in [Mary Myatt’s book](https://www.amazon.com/High-Challenge-Low-Threat-Leaders/dp/190971786X).
 The concept is simple: learning is more effective when your curiosity is provoked and challenged, and topics you’re learning and complicated.